Inverting the signature of a path: Introduction

-\begin{rmk} In the case $d=1$, the signature $X$ simply takes the form $X = \exp ( a x)$, and the tree-reduced path is simply the straight line from $0$ to $a$ on $\RR$.
-The problem is interesting only when $d \geq 2$, where evolutions of the path are in general non-commutative. \end{rmk}
+\begin{rmk} In the case $d=1$, all back-forth movements of the path are cancelled out and only the total increment counts.
+The signature $X$ takes the form $\exp (a e_{1})$, where $a = \gamma_{T} - \gamma_{0}$, and the reduced path with signature $X$ is simply the straight line going from $0$ to $a$.
+The inversion problem is then interesting only when $d \geq 2$, where evolutions of the path are in general non-commutative. \end{rmk}

-The proofs of the results mentioned above are all pure uniqueness arguments, and they do not give clues on how the path might be recovered from the signature.
+The key to the reconstruction problem in $d \geq 2$ is then to recover these non-commutative evolutions of the path in their correct orders based on the signature.
+To appreciate the difficulty of the problem, we note from Definition \ref{de:signature} that each term $C_{\gamma}(w)$ represents some global effect of the path $\gamma$, and a priori there is no obvious way of recovering local information of the path from these global representations.

-A naive approach to Problem \ref{pr:problem} can be to try to reproduce the path from the interpretation of each term in the signature, as the explanation of the meanings of $\{C_{\gamma}(w): |w| \leq 2\}$ above.
-However, these intuitive interpretations break down when the level $|w| = n$ gets large, and it is essentially impossible to proceed this way to recover much finer information of the path beyond the increment and area.
-Thus, certain operations on signatures that can reveal local information of the path would be necessary for the reconstruction.
+A naive approach to the reconstruction problem can be to try to reproduce the path from the interpretation of each term in the signature, as the explanation of the meanings of $\{C_{\gamma}(w): |w| \leq 2\}$ above.
+However, these intuitive interpretations break down when $|w|$ gets large, and it is essentially impossible to proceed this way to recover much finer information of the path beyond the increment and area.
+Thus, certain operations on signatures that can reveal local information of the path will be necessary for the reconstruction.

-There have been recent attempts to Problem \ref{pr:problem}.
-In establishing the uniqueness of signature for Brownian motion sample paths, Le Jan and Qian (\cite{LJQ13}) constructed polygonal approximations to the Brownian paths by using the information in the signatures only.
-This approximation scheme has also been extended to diffusions (\cite{GQ15}) and Gaussian processes (\cite{BG14}).
-However, in all these situations, the constructions are inexplicit and, even for the approximation at any fixed scale, it requires the use of the \textit{whole signature sequence} rather than any of its truncations.
-Thus, it is hard to turn this scheme into an effective algorithm.
+There have been recent attempts to the reconstruction.
+In establishing the uniqueness of signature for Brownian motion sample paths, Le Jan and Qian (\cite{Brownsig_uniqueness}) constructed polygonal approximations to the Brownian paths by using the information in their signatures only.
+This approximation scheme has been further extended to diffusions (\cite{Diffusion_sig}) and a large class of Gaussian processes (\cite{Gaussian_sig}).
+These works all used a fixed approximation scheme that relies on the law of the underlying random paths which gives certain almost sure non-degeneracy property of the sample paths.
+However, this non-degeneracy property is not available for all deterministic rough paths, so one would not expect any fixed approximation scheme to work in the deterministic setting without further assumptions on the paths.
+This obstacle was overcome by Geng in \cite{rp_inversion}, where he allowed flexibility in the scheme used depending on the signature of the path in consideration, and gave a construction of any deterministic geometric rough path from its signature.